-Merrimack College is a tribute to the man who, more than anyone else, made it all possible, the Reverend Vincent A. McQuade.
-A native Lawrencian, Reverend McQuade, led the College to eventually become a showcase of the Merrimack Valley, approximately 25 miles north of Boston.
+Merrimack College is a tribute to the man who, more than anyone else, made it all possible: the Rev. Vincent A. McQuade.
+A native of Lawrence, Massachusetts, Rev. McQuade led the college to eventually become a showcase of the Merrimack Valley, approximately 25 miles north of Boston.

 Since that time, Merrimack College has graduated nearly 22,000 students.
 Today’s 220-acre campus comprises nearly 40 buildings, including:

 - The Gregor Johann Mendel, O.S.A., Science, Engineering and Technology Center